mhaidarhanif/rewinds-legacy/README.md

 ```

 It is generally recommended to use a Git repository, because future commits will then automatically be deployed by Vercel, through its [Git Integration](https://vercel.com/docs/concepts/git).

+> ⚠️ Make sure to setup the environment variables in the project settings.

 ## Notes